timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 * [Compressing candlestick data](#automatically-compress-candlestick-data)

-Before you implement any of these automation policies, it's important to have a high level understanding about chunk time intervals in TimescaleDB hypertables and continuous aggregates.
+Before you implement any of these automation policies, it's important to have a high-level understanding of chunk time intervals in TimescaleDB hypertables and continuous aggregates.
 The chunk time interval you set for your tick data table directly affects how these automation policies work.
 For more information, see the